jackyhuynh/MyDevKB/documents/testing-software-document/testing-tools.md

 - A variable that is used but never declared.
 - A variable that is defined multiple times before it is used.
 - Deallocating a variable before it is used.
+- User can clearly see what need to test -> easy to test
+- Prevent crashing

 #### Disadvantage:
 - Time consuming and costly process
-- Requires knowledge of programming languages
+- Requires knowledge of programming languages to draw flow-cart software
+- Drawing chart manually can create human-mistake

 ### Applications use the testing technique
 #### <b>kind of applications:</b>